sp4rkie/docsis-cable-load-monitor/README.md

 - diagnosis

-The program logs all activity in file `CableLoadMonitor.log`.
+The program logs all activity to file `CableLoadMonitor.log`.
 This will be the first place to look at if something went wrong.

 reference
 ---------